 The trumpet is a popular brass instrument amongst children and adults.
-Brass instruments form one of the main sections of an orchestra along side strings, woodwind and percussion.
-The trumpet is probably the most learned brass instrument due to it’s availability and size for children to learn.
-The cornet is very close to the trumpet – it is just shorter in length.
-The cornet sounds the same as the trumpet as the tubing is the same length.
+Brass instruments form one of the main sections of an orchestra alongside strings, woodwind and percussion.
+The trumpet is probably the most learned brass instrument due to it’s availability and size for anyone to learn.
+The cornet is very similar to the trumpet – it is just shorter in length although it sounds the same as the trumpet as the tubing is the same length.

 In an orchestra the trumpet is more likely to have the main tune as opposed to other brass instruments that are lower in pitch and will often form part of the bass line due to their lower sounds.

 There are different types of trumpet but the most standard is a Bb trumpet with three valves.

 Brass players often switch between different brass instruments, and brass teachers will specialise but overall be able to teach a range of brass.
 The principal of playing any brass instrument is broadly the same.
 Brass instruments will have a mouthpiece that the player blows through to create the sound.
 There are many different mouthpieces, but a standard student brass instrument will come with an appropriate mouthpiece for the instrument.
 As with woodwind, a lot of focus in the first lessons will be on the embouchure and the sound created.
 The embouchure is the correct positioning of the mouth to blow the instrument.
 Without this and the proper technique for breathing a student is less likely to make good progress.
 A good teacher will focus on the embouchure and breathing throughout all the learning journey of a student.
 You can never practice enough, and different notes will require different positioning of the mouth and different types of music will require different techniques for blowing the instrument and breathing.